 In fact, you can calculate realized volatility even for securities without any options on them.
 On the contrary, there is no implied volatility without options.
-At the same time, when there are multiple options listed on the same underlying and same expiration (calls and puts, different strikes), each of these options can have different implied volatility (this is in fact very common and known as volatility skew or smile).
+At the same time, when there are multiple options listed on the same underlying and same expiration (calls and puts, different strikes), each of these options can have different implied volatility (this is very common and known as volatility skew or smile).

 Historical vs. Future Volatility

 While implied volatility is always forward looking (it is the expected volatility from now until the option's expiration), realized volatility can relate either to the past (then it is called historical volatility) or the future (then it is called future realized volatility).

 Another important characteristic of realized volatility (historical or future) is the length of the period over which it is measured.
 For example, "20-day historical volatility" measures realized volatility over last 20 days (it is typically calculated as standard deviation of last 20 daily price changes).

 Future vs. Forecast Volatility

 When talking about future volatility, we must distinguish between our opinion (before it happens) or prediction of what the future volatility will be – this is often called forecast volatility – and the reality, which we will only know after it happens – the future realized volatility.